 Like all my best cake recipes, this strawberry pound cake is so good served with a scoop of ice cream (strawberry or vanilla pair very nicely!) but I also love serving it with a dollop of whipped cream, fresh sliced strawberries, and a drizzle of homemade strawberry syrup!

-Keeping Strawberries Red when Baking
+How I Keep Strawberries Red When Baking

 This is a trick I learned recently from my friend Sarah, a food scientist who shares helpful videos and recipes with science-backed baking tips at Half Batch Baking.